uz0/llm/docs/03_claudecode.md

 ---
 layout: default
-title: "Claude Code CLI & Sub-agents"
+title: "Claude Code CLI Practical Guide"
 order: 3
 ---

-# Claude Code CLI & Sub-agents
+# Claude Code CLI Practical Guide

-Practical guide to using Claude Code CLI, sub-agent orchestration, and advanced workflows with hands-on examples and detailed breakdown of execution flow.
+Stop using UI-based coding assistants.
+Switch to Claude Code CLI for better workflow control.
+Learn to write specs once, execute repeatedly, and manage branches/PRs like a pro.

 ## Learning Objectives

 After completing this module, you will be able to:
-- Install and configure Claude Code CLI
+- Install Claude Code CLI and choose your pricing plan
+- Write detailed specs in specs/feature-name.md and execute them with @
+- Clear context efficiently and handle dangerous permissions
-- Use sub-agents for complex task decomposition
+- Use Plan mode for complex tasks without surprises
-- Implement advanced workflow patterns
-- Debug and optimize agent-based systems
-- Practice with real-world development scenarios
-- Create detailed implementation specifications
+- Follow the workflow: spec → execute → branch → commit → PR → web review

 ## Prerequisites

 - Completion of [02_context](02_context.md)
-- Access to Claude API
-- Command-line interface familiarity
+- You understand context windows and pollution
+- Ready to switch from Cursor/Windsurf to CLI workflow

 ## Course Module Content